whitecube/php-prices/README.md

 ### Before or after VAT?

 Depending on the modifier's nature, VAT could be applied before or after its intervention on the final price.
-All modifiers can be configured to execute during one of these phases.
+All modifiers can be configured to be executed during one of these phases.

-When adding discounts, taxes and simple custom modifiers, adding "true" as last argument indicates the modifier should apply before the VAT value is computed:
+When adding discounts, taxes and simple custom modifiers, adding `true` as last argument indicates the modifier should apply before the VAT value is computed:

 ```php
 use Whitecube\Price\Price;